prachetas98/Coding_Projects/README.md

-This GitHub repository contains sub=branches.
+This GitHub repository contains sub-branches.
 Each sub-branch contains a different project